Epes the Southerner

 Hoshaiah Rabbah was one of his disciples, and reported in his name several aggadic remarks, among them one bearing on Isaiah 60:3: "Nations shall walk by thy light," from which he argues that Jerusalem will in the future become a torch by the light of which people will walk.
 Hoshaiah also reported a civil law in Efes' name, and Shimon ben Lakish asked him a question of halacha.

-Efes did not survive Judah haNasi by many years.
+Efes did not survive Judah ha-Nasi by many years.
 He was succeeded by Hanina ben Hama.